Most Recent Version of Draft Vision Statement, Goals, Policies, and Actions

 Reduce number of vehicular accesses to River Road by businesses by using shared driveways or existing side street accesses.

 Plan for a transportation system that is future oriented, environmentally responsible and transitions to zero carbon.

 Zero Carbon: Transition transportation system toward zero carbon by prioritizing improvements that support seamless connections for switching between modes, active transportation options, ride sharing and electric vehicle use.

 Plan for centralized electric vehicle charging stations in commercial areas.

 Designate ride sharing pick up locations and create standards for ride sharing waiting areas in commercial development.

 Install Bike Share locations in River Road and Santa Clara.

 Promote the use of IBikeEugene App.

-Education and Youth Engagement: Educate current and future users of the transportation system about active modes transportation options and transit.
+Education and Youth Engagement: Educate current and future users of the transportation system about active transportation options and transit.

 Secure sustainable funding for bus passes for all students to schools in our districts.